 Children are able to select what materials they use and how they are appropriated, allowing for the development of their own hypothesis around their play which can be tested through self-assessed means, for example when building a robot a child may assess its success against whether or not the robot moves.
 The crucial element within the environments is the user’s ability to adapt the materials in a large variety of ways, allowing for deep creative experimentation.
 The emphasis then moves to a more discovery-based learning experience in which inquiry and children’s self-led research are valued over more transmission forms of learning.
 It is through this that the environment takes on the form of a science laboratory.

-The focus of loose parts theory is on the material and spatial qualities of space.
+The focus of the theory of loose parts is on the material and spatial qualities of space.
 A crucial aspect of children’s learning which Nicholson does not cover is the social milieu needed to support and deepen creative play.
-It is not merely a matter of putting a large volume of ‘loose parts’ in a room and letting children go wild, the social system put in place by adults, is fundamental in creating successful children’s learning experiences.
+It is not merely a matter of putting a large volume of ‘loose parts’ in a room and letting children go wild, the social system put in place by adults is fundamental in creating successful children’s learning experiences.
 Educators must guide and challenge children’s thinking and be responsive to new discoveries, new ideas and new collaborative thinking strategies developed by children.

 Whilst Nicholson discusses loose parts predominantly in relation to the construction of playgrounds and school environments, this theory can also be applied to the construction of artworks and immersive environments in art galleries.
 When doing so, it raises fundamental questions about how culture and cultural values are constructed in art galleries.
 For example, what parts of an environment or an artwork can be done by an artist or curator and what parts can be done by children?
 Nicholson’s believed that this balance needs to be tipped towards the child however in doing so, is it then undermining the role and expertise of the artist and curator?
-Or perhaps it is not so much an erosion of the practitioners skillset but a shift in focus towards that of an artistic play environment ‘designer’ for children.
 Does this then also undermine the artist’s ‘authorship’ of the artwork?
 These key ethical considerations are deserving of critical reflection and debate when developing early years gallery practice.
 If we forego the presence of loose parts in order to stay true to an artists already developed artist’s process, will this then come at the compromise of meaningful experiences for children?

 The beautiful Roma Patel and I have constructed a giant ‘Ball Run’ play space that we will present at the Lakeside International Children’s Theatre and Dance Festival (June 4 & 5 2016).
 Drawing upon Nicholson’s theory, children will design and construct their own runs using quirky and recycled materials (prototype video below).
 The space will also feature a dedicated baby and toddler area.
 Lakeside Arts Centre, University of Nottingham.
 FREE, recommended for 0-15 year olds, 12.00pm – 5.00pm.
 Further details here.